-After creating your new products, the regular purchase process will start with Purchase Agreement.
-You can negotiate specific conditions and choose the best price from the Purchase Agreement before proceeding to an official Request for Quotation.
-In the Purchase module of Kiu BMP, if you choose to create a new purchase agreement, in the next window of the purchase agreement, you can specify the type of agreement, if it is a purchase tender or blanket order.
+After creating new products, the regular purchase process can begin with the Purchase Agreement.
+You can negotiate specific condition and choosing the best price from Purchase Agreement before proceeding to the official Request for Quotation.
+In Purchase module of Kiu BMP, If choosing to create new purchase agreement, then in next window of purchase agreement, you can specify the type of agreement is purchase tender or blanket order.

-A Purchase Tender is sent to multiple suppliers, where as a Blanket Order is only sent to a single supplier.
-In a Purchase Tender, the quantities are set automatically on the Purchase Order, while in a Blanket Order you will have to set the quantity manually on the Purchase Order.
-Additionally after using the Purchase Tender you will only have a single Purchase Order, while with the Blanket Order you will have to use multiple PO’s.
+A Purchase Tender is sent to multiple suppliers, where a Blanket Order is only sent to a single supplier.
+In a Purchase Tender, the Quantities are set automatically on the Purchase Order, while with a Blanket Order you will set those quantities manually on the Purchase Order.
+Additionally after using Purchase Tender you will have only a single Purchase Order, while with Blanket Order you will have used multiple POs.

-First, let’s create a Purchase tender by choosing dropdownmenu from Agreement type:
+Firstly we will create Purchase tender by choosing dropdown menu from Agreement type:

-In the purchase agreement, you can choose the analytic account which is the internal account used for monitoring and reviewing the costs, sales and margins by specific department/resources or products.
-On a day-to-day use, it will be useful to mark the analytic account on each purchase invoice.
+In the form of purchase agreement, you can choose the analytic account which is the internal account used for monitoring and examining the costs, sales and margins by specific department/resources or products.
+In daily use, it is useful to mark the analytic account on each purchase invoice.
 When the invoice is approved, it will automatically generate the entries for both the general and the corresponding analytic accounts.
 For each entry on the general accounts, there is at least one analytic entry that allocates costs to the department which incurred them

-For the Agreement deadline, this is the last day in which the purchase agreement is still active and this can be modified based on specific quotation/purchase agreement
+For Agreement deadline, this is the last day in which the purchase agreement is still active and this can be modified based on specific quotation/ purchase agreement

 For Ordering Date, this is the starting date of the agreement.
-And for the delivery date, this field should be blank as we can have multiple delivery dates for multiple orders or quotations from different vendors.
+And for delivery date, this field should be blank as we can have multiple delivery date for multiple orders or quotations from different vendors.

 In the Products section, click on Add an item.
 Select products in the Product list, then insert Quantity.
 You can add as many products as you wish then click Save.

-One Purchase tender can be sent to multiple suppliers.
-In order to choose the best offer with the most reasonable price from different vendors, you can create a multiple Request for Quotation with one Purchase tender by clicking New Quotation after confirming the Purchase agreement.
+One Purchase tender can be sent to multiple suppliers in order to choose the best offer with the most reasonable price from different vendors, therefore you can create multiple Request for Quotation within one Purchase tender by clicking New Quotation after Confirm the Purchase agreement.

-New quotation from different vendors has been created with one Purchase tender.
+New quotation from different vendor has been created within one Purchase tender

-The quotation is now ready to be sent to the vendor by clicking on Send RFQ by email button.
+The quotation is ready to send to the vendor by clicking on Send RFQ by email button

-Once all the Requests for Quotation are sent, you can click “Validate” on the Purchase Tender.
+Once all the Requests for Quote are sent, you can click on “Validate” on the Purchase Tender.

-The vendors can send their offers, and you can update their Request for Quotation accordingly.
+The vendors will send their offers, and you can update their Request for Quotation accordingly.
 Then, choose the ones you want to accept by clicking on ”Confirm Order” for the Request for Quotation and “Cancel” on the others.
-Finally, after the purchase order has been confirmed, you can click Done on the Purchase tender to close the agreement.
+Finally, after the purchase order had been confirmed, you can click Done on the Purchase tender to close the agreement.

-Next, select Blanket order from the dropdown menu of Agreement type:
+Secondly, for creating Blanket order from the drop down menu of Agreement type:

-When you have completed filling in the details, click “Confirm”.
+When you have completed filling in these details, click “Confirm”.

-Now you can start creating different Purchase Orders with multiple scheduled delivery dates within the agreed period that are all linked to this Blanket Order.
+Now you can start creating different Purchase Orders with multiple scheduled delivery dates within the agreed period, all linked to this Blanket Order.

-This way, you can easily track how many products you have ordered within a particular agreement and the remaining products to be delivered from a vendor.
+This way, you can easily track how many products you have ordered within a particular agreement, and the quantity remaining with that vendor.

-After your Purchase agreement has been created and the most suitable quotation has been selected, the process continues by selecting Purchase/ Request for Quotation then select the Create button to create a new Request for Quotation.
+After Purchase agreement has been created and the most suitable quotation has been selected from these purchase agreement, the process would continue by select Purchase/ Request for Quotation and select create button to create a new Request for Quotation

-In the new screen of Request for Quotation, Select existing supplier in the “Vendor” menu, or create a new supplier by clicking on “Create and Edit”.
+In new screen of Request for Quotation, Select existed supplier in the “Vendor” menu, or create new supplier by clicking on “Create and Edit”.

-If you choose to create a new supplier, then a new window for Vendor will appear.
-General information of the new supplier must be filled in such as selecting this as a company or individual, name, address, email, phone, etc.
+If choosing to create new supplier, then new window of Vendor will appear.
+General information of new supplier must be filled in such as selecting this as a company or individual, name, address, email, phone, etc…

 After selecting Vendors successfully, reference to identify specific vendors can be filled in:

-If you will not choose a purchase agreement and leave this field as blank, this would be treated as a normal request for quotation.
-Otherwise, this would be a purchase tender or a blanket order.
-We can choose an existing purchase agreement or choose to create a new purchase agreement:
+If not choosing purchase agreement and leaving this field as blank, this would be treated as a normal request for quotation.
+Otherwise, this would be purchase tender or blanket order.
+We can choose existed purchase agreement or choose to create a new purchase agreement:

-So far we’ve covered how to create a “Request for Quotation”, and a “Purchase Tender” with several RFQs included, sent those requests to suppliers, then used the returned Quotations to update our Request, before finally placing a “Purchase Order” with a supplier.
+So far we’ve shown how to create a “Request for Quotation”, and a “Purchase Tender”with several RFQs included, sent those requests to suppliers, and then used the returned Quotations to update our Request, before finally placing a “Purchase Order” with a supplier.

-After clicking on “Confirm order” and a new purchase order based on the quotation has been created successfully, the status of the request for quotation will change to “Purchase Order”.
-The icons on the upper right corner of the order will show “1 Shipment” and “0 Vendor Bills”.
+After clicking on “Confirm order”, new purchase order based on this quotation has been created successfully and the status of the request for quotation will change to “Purchase Order” and the icons in the upper right corner of the order will show “1 Shipment” and “0 Vendor Bills”.

 However, if you already know the price of the item you want to purchase, and you only intend to purchase one time, you can skip the “Request for Quotation”, “Purchase Tender”, and “Blanket Order” and proceed directly to creating a “Purchase Order”.
-In the “Purchases” module, click the “Purchase” from the drop down menu at the top of the screen select “Purchase Orders”.
-The system will now open a list of Purchase Orders.
+Within the “Purchases” module, click the “Purchase” drop down menu at the top of the screen, and select “Purchase Orders”.
+The system will now open to a list of Purchase Orders.
 The list shows all Purchase Orders created.
 When you click “Create” you will see a screen very similar to the “Request for Quotation” form.
-The status field will be either be “Waiting Bill”, “Bills Received”, or “Nothing to Bill” for a cancelled order.
-“Waiting Bill” means that the Purchase Order has been confirmed and “Bills Received” means that the Vendor Bill has been created.
+The status field can be “Waiting Bill”, “Bills Received”, or “Nothing to Bill” for a cancelled order.
+“Waiting Bill” means that the Purchase Order has already been confirmed and “Bills Received” means that the Vendor Bill has been created.

 If you want to view an existing Purchase Order, you can choose the Purchase Order from the list.
 To create a new Purchase Order click on the “Create” button.
 The only difference between the “Request for Quotation” and the “Purchase Order” views, is the addition of the columns “Received Quantity” and “Billed Quantity”.